ably/ably-asset-tracking-common/asset-tracking-location-replaying/README.md

 ### Usage

-You should run the asset-tracking-location-replaying using `npm start --` with mandatory configuration file and other optional script arguments provided after `--`.
+You can run the asset-tracking-location-replaying using `npm start --` with mandatory configuration file and other optional script arguments provided after `--`.
 Example usage: `npm start -- --configuration my_configuration.json`.

+You can also separately build the script with `npm run build` and then use node with the `./lib/index.js` file to run it.
+Example usage `npm run build && node ./lib/index.js --configuration my_configuration.json`

 Use the `--help` flag to see a list of available options.